vitaliiivanovspryker/neuron-ai/README.md

 ![](./docs/img/neuron-observability.png)

-> If you use a framework like Laravel, Symfony, or CodeIgniter, you already have the Inspector instance in the container
+> If you use a framework like Laravel, Symfony, or CodeIgniter, the connection is even easier,
-> so you don't need to create one.
+> since you already have the Inspector instance in the container.

 Learn more about Observability in the [documentation](https://docs.neuron-ai.dev/advanced/observability).